Social Icons

 Directed by Michael Curtiz and William Keighley

-Before seeing the movie, I saw a clip from it and was worried the movie would not live up to the hype that follows it from my view.
-Then I saw the movie and still I cannot understand the hype that seems to follow this movie.
-The movie was not funny, the adventures were stretched over not a well-constructed subplot and the Robin character was an over confident brat.
+Before watching the movie, I saw a clip from it and worried it wouldn’t live up to the hype surrounding it.
+After seeing the film, I’m still puzzled by the praise it receives.
+The movie wasn’t funny, the adventures were stretched thin over a weak subplot, and the Robin character came off as an overconfident brat.

-This movie may have lacked the deep adult content of BBC’s Robin of Sherwood but it lacked more in its story telling, below is the plot.
+This movie may lack the mature depth of the BBC’s Robin of Sherwood, but it falters even more in its storytelling.
+Here’s a summary of the plot:

-Richard the Lionheart was being held captive by Leopold V of Austria while he was returning from the Holy Land.
-Richard’s treacherous brother Prince John takes the throne and proceeds to oppress the people raising their taxes to secure his own position.
-Taking all the gold the people have with the claim of trying to pay the ransom for his brother King Richard.
+Richard the Lionheart is held captive by Leopold V of Austria while returning from the Holy Land.
+Meanwhile, his treacherous brother, Prince John, seizes the throne and oppresses the people by raising taxes under the pretext of paying Richard’s ransom.
+In reality, Prince John is using the money to secure his own power, leaving the people destitute.

-One man started an uprising against Prince John, the man named Robin of Locksley (Errol Flynn).
-Robin later became known by the people as Robin Hood.
-He pulled to himself many other outlaws and outcast to form for himself his merry men.
-Robin and his crew only had one main objective, to take from Prince John and give it to the starving people.
+One man rises against Prince John: Robin of Locksley (played by Errol Flynn).
+Known to the people as Robin Hood, he gathers a group of outlaws and outcasts to form his band of merry men.
+Their mission is simple—steal from Prince John and give to the starving people.

-His stealing and ruining of the Prince John’s plans became a problem for the Prince and his cohorts that they were ready to do anything to catch him.
-The love interest Lady Marian came to be when she was being escorted by Sir Guy of Gisborne (Basil Rathbone) and they were ambushed by Robin.
+Robin’s interference in the prince’s plans becomes such a nuisance that Prince John and his allies will do anything to capture him.
+The love interest, Lady Marian, enters the story when she’s being escorted by Sir Guy of Gisborne (Basil Rathbone) and is ambushed by Robin.

-At the time of its release it was Warner Bros most expensive movie and their most expensive color movie project.
-The movie that same year went ahead to win three Academy Awards for, Best Art Direction, Best Original Score and Best Film Editing.
+At the time of its release, this was Warner Bros.’ most expensive project, and their priciest film in color.
+It went on to win three Academy Awards: Best Art Direction, Best Original Score, and Best Film Editing.

 Dora and The Lost City of Gold (2019)